nfroidure/gulp-vartree/README.md

 If true, the tree will be sorted in descending order instead of ascending order.

-#### options.varEvent
+#### options.varEvents
-Type: `String`
+Type: `Array` of `String`
-Default value: `'end'`
+Default value: `['end']`

 For stream mode only.
-Indicates which event must be listened for to be sure that the vars are populated into the files in order to keep them.
+Indicates which events must be listened for to be sure that the vars are populated into the files in order to process the tree on up to date metadata.

 ## Stats